xhbl/WebApps/README.md

-# About RustApps
+# About WebApps

-tion of lightweight applications and utility tools developed using various **Web technologies**.
+A curated collection of modern web applications and interactive tools developed using various **Web technologies**.
 This repository serves as a centralized hub for a wide range of high-performance, responsive, and standalone web-based projects, ranging from frontend frameworks to vanilla JavaScript utilities.

 All applications in this project are designed to be cross-platform and accessible through modern web browsers.